alephant/MA-data/1_INTRODUCTION/4-1 DNN black box.md

 **Epistemic opacity is not a problem when DNN are used to guide science in the "context of discovery"** “What I hope to have shown in this paper is that, despite their epistemic opacity, deep learning models can be used quite effectively in science, not just for pragmatic ends but also for genuine discovery and deeper theoretical understanding.
 This can be accomplished when DLMs are used as guides for exploring promising avenues of pursuit in the context of discovery.”
 (Duede, 2023, p.
 1097)

-“However, I argue that there are many cases in which the epistemic opacity of deep learning models is epistemically irrelevant to justifying claims arrived at with their aid.
+“However, I argue that there are many cases in which ==the epistemic opacity of deep learning models is epistemically irrelevant to justifying claims arrived at with their aid==.
 That is, it is justifiably possible to effectively use and gain scientific knowledge from epistemically opaque systems without sacrificing any justificatory rigor at all.”
 (Duede, 2023, p.
 1093)

 Epistemic concerns should be different when neural network outputs are treated as scientific findings in their own right (context of justification) versus when outputs serve to guides in the process of scientific discovery (context of discovery)